pramodtoraskar/Python-Learning/module-1/1_define_python.md

 - It supports multiple programming paradigms, including structured (particularly, procedural,) object-oriented, and functional programming.

-- Python is often described as a "batteries included" language due to its comprehensive [standard library](https://pypi.org/).

 - Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

 - Stable release: 3.8.2 / 24 February 2020; 25 days ago